 We take an abstract view of the network topology, modelling it as a hierarchy, as for example in Figure 3, i. e., an unordered tree whose leaves correspond to processing elements (PEs).
 Every subtree of the hierarchy forms a virtual cluster.
 The interpretation of these virtual clusters is not fixed.
-Figure 3 suggests the interpretation that a subtree of depth 1 represents a shared memory multi-core (SMP) node, a subtree of depth 2 represents a server room with several racks, and a subtree of depth 4 (i. e., the whole hierarchy in Figure 3) represents several clusters connected over the internet.
+Figure 3 suggests the interpretation that a subtree of depth 1 represents a shared memory multicore (SMP) node, a subtree of depth 2 represents a rack consisting of several multicores, a subtree of depth 3 represents a server room with several racks, and a subtree of depth 4 (i. e., the whole hierarchy in Figure 3) represents several clusters connected over the internet.